foundata/guidelines/ansible-style-guide.md

 **Reasoning:**

 * Ansible itself uses `snake_case` for module names and parameters.
-As they are influencing a wide range of playooks it makes sense to extend this convention to variable names even if they are technically not limited to it.
+As they are influencing a wide range of playbooks it makes sense to extend this convention to variable names even if they are technically not limited to it.
 * Names of plugin and roles must follow the rules of the Python namespace (which does not allow for example minus or dots).
 See [StackOverflow](https://stackoverflow.com/a/37831973), [Galaxy Issue 775](https://github.com/ansible/galaxy/issues/775) and a [comment from Issue 779](https://github.com/ansible/galaxy/issues/779#issuecomment-401632750) for more information:
   > For that to work, namespaces need to be Python compatible, which means they can’t contain ‘-’.
 * The [Ansible Galaxy documentation on role names](https://galaxy.ansible.com/docs/contributing/creating_role.html#role-names).